QuocAnhVu/LoL-Champion-Recommender/README.md

 Go to [www.quocanhvu.com](http://www.quocanhvu.com)

 # How do I train the recommender myself?
 0) Install the dependencies listed in `package_dependencies.txt`.
 Those dependencies were tested for Ubuntu 14.04+.
+These scripts use *postgres* for the caching db.
 After installing postgresql, you will need configure postgres by creating a daemon role and editing your pga_hba.conf to allow password authentication.

 1) Create a virtualenv directory called `env/`.
+Cassiopeia requires python3, so include that.
 I included system-wide packages so that the scipy stack would not have to be recompiled for the virtual environment.

-Ex: `$ virtualenv --system-site-packages env`
+Ex: `$ virtualenv -p python3 --system-site-packages env`

-2) Install requirements specified in .requirements: `env/bin/pip install -r .requirements`.
-The *scipy* stack will require some build dependencies.
-These scripts only use *postgres* for the caching db.
+2) Install required python packages.
+I installed the scipy stack systemwide first `pip3 install numpy scipy matplotlib`.
+The rest of the packages are specified in `.requirements`: `env/bin/pip install -r .requirements`.

 3) Create `secret_keys.py` from `secret_keys.example.py` and fill in the blanks using your credentials.